Table of Contents

-It might seem alarming, but many dogs experience folliculitis.
+While it might seem alarming, many dogs experience folliculitis.
 While it’s often bacterial, various factors can prompt its development, from hormonal concerns and allergies to excessive licking and fungal infections.
 Once your vet identifies the root cause, they can discuss and begin treatment.

 However, folliculitis isn’t the only skin issue dogs have.
 Other skin conditions can also happen, including dryness, chafing, and cancer.
 Fortunately, various treatments, preventative measures, and solutions exist, including sunscreen, dog lotion, and other skin-saving products.
 So take your dog on a journey to better, healthier skin!